Peach is made by mixing a yellow and a red. You can then use white to adjust the tone to get the exact color you want.

-Creating A Colour Wheel Or Chart Can Help And here Are Some Other Tips For You
+Here Are Some Other Tips For You

-Creating peach is a case of proportion.
+Creating peach is a case of understanding proportion.
 Its easy to see that there is some yellow a little red and some white to lighten the tones.
-Choosing the right amount of each colour will take practice, but once you start you will see the differences and it will get easier
+Choosing the right amount of each color will take practice, but once you start you will see the differences and it will get easier

-As you mix the white in, you may need to adjust the colour by adding more yellow or vermillion.
+As you mix the white in, you may need to adjust the color by adding more yellow or vermillion.
 Just take your time and do it gradually until you get the exact tone you desire.

 It Is All About Proportions